VonHeikemen/devlog/content/web-development/learn-fp/reduce-how-and-when.md

 +++
-title = "Reduce: how and when" description = "Let's identify the best usecase for reduce and maybe learn something else in the way" date = 2020-04-21 lang = "en"
+title = "Reduce: how and when" description = "Let's identify the best use case for reduce and maybe learn something else in the way" date = 2020-04-21 lang = "en"
 [taxonomies]